lynguyen-mia/react-random-user-generator/README.md

 ## Getting Started

 1. Prerequisites:
-   Node.js and npm installed on your system.
+   Npm installed on your system.

 2. Clone the Repository: